DeepMindv2/Rise_IOS/README.md

 ![Project Flow](https://github.com/DeepMindv2/Rise_2.0__2/blob/master/Images/Screen%20Shot%202019-11-24%20at%207.29.10%20PM.png)

 # G-tec Nautilus
 g.Nautilus RESEARCH is a non-certified wearable EEG headset.
 It is intended to be used for neuroscience research and comes with flexible cables to configure the EEG electrode positions as you wish [2].
 For this study the dry EEG electrode version will be used and 32 channels.
+250 Hz.
 ![G-tec Nautilus] (https://github.com/DeepMindv2/Rise/blob/master/Images/g-Nautilus.jpg)

+# Openvibe
+We used Openvibe as the EEG Data Acquisition Software.
+Through it we calculate in real-time Beta, Alpha, and Theta bands.
+From there we save the data in CSV files were the python script then calculates the Engagement using those EEG Bands.

 # Firebase
 We use Firebase as an intemediary between the App and the G-tec.
 Firebase saves data in a JSON format.
 We save data in Firebase based on Subject Number (S#), Baseline, and Task.
 To save data to and from Firebase run python file: python_firebase_Final.py.